 The horizontal angle value-Azimuth represents the angle of the first channel 0 of the data block, which is a relative value and its unit is 0.01°.
-To calculate the absolute horizontal value, please refer to Chapter 7.2.
+To calculate the absolute horizontal value, please refer to the description of section 7.2.
 The resolution of the horizontal angle value corresponds to 0.09°, 0.18° and 0.36° according to the motor speed 5 Hz, 10 Hz and 20 Hz.